davidchesnut/sp-dev-docs/docs/add-ins/authorization-and-authentication-of-sharepoint-add-ins.md

 In the add-in manifest file, a SharePoint Add-in specifies the permissions that it needs to function correctly.
 The permission requests specify both the rights that an add-in needs and the scope at which they need the rights.
 Scopes indicate where in the SharePoint hierarchy a permission request applies.
 SharePoint supports four different content scopes: tenancy, site collection, website, and list.
 There are also special scopes for performing search queries, accessing taxonomy data, social features, Microsoft Business Connectivity Services (BCS) features, and Project Server 2013 features.
-For more information, see  [Add-in permissions in SharePoint 2013](add-in-permissions-in-sharepoint-2013.md).
+For more information, see  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint.md).